Welcome to today's edition of the Rush 24-7 podcast.

 And it's not just visual.

-In interview after interview, in all corners of the state, I found that Trump support across the ideological spectrum remains strong.
+In interview after interview in all corners of the state, I found that Trump support across the ideological spectrum remains strong.

-Democrats, Republicans, independents, people who've not voted in presidential elections for years.
+Democrats, Republicans, Independents, people who've not voted in presidential elections for years, and they have not wavered in their support.

 Two components of these voters' answers and profiles remain consistent.